SaschaAndresGrimm/go-EigerZmqReceiver/README.md

 ## Usage
 ### I want to compile the source
-If you are not familiar with go, have a look at Go's excellent [documentation](https://golang.org/doc/install) Then it's as easy as
+If you are not familiar with go, have a look at Go's excellent [documentation](https://golang.org/doc/install).
+Then it's as easy as:
 ```
 go get github.com/SaschaAndresGrimm/go-EigerZmqReceiver
 go install